Abdel1999/Ventilator-Pressure-prediction/README.md

 - Preprocessing the data to handle missing and infinite values.
 - Splitting the dataset into training, validation, and test sets (the validation set is used for model selection and hyperparameter tuning).
 - Comparing two different machine learning algorithms, namely Linear Regression and Artificial Neural Networks (ANN), to determine which one provides better predictions.
-- Evaluating the models using the Mean Absolute Error (MAE) evaluation metric with R squared in both used algorithms.
+- Evaluating the models using the Mean squared Error (MSE) evaluation and R squared metrics in both used algorithms.
 - Choosing ANN as the best algorithm for predicting pressure values in the test set.

+**Notice :**

+The ANN algorithm was adopted because of the ability to learn automatically more complex features instead of hand-crafting features that require more advanced manual feature engineering technics for a perfect optimization prediction.